lvaudor/graphiT/README.md

 graphiT()
 ```

+## Test graphiT online

+You can test this application on the [shinyapps server](https://r-atique.shinyapps.io/graphiT/).

 ## Installation

 For now there is no stable version of this package on CRAN.
 If you want to install the dev version, make sure you have a very recent version of R (>3.2.2) and run: